puppeteer/puppeteer/new-docs/puppeteer.browsercontext.md

 ## Remarks

+The Browser class extends from Puppeteer's [EventEmitter](./puppeteer.eventemitter.md) class and will emit various events which are documented in the [BrowserContextEmittedEvents](./puppeteer.browsercontextemittedevents.md) enum.

 If a page opens another page, e.g. with a `window.open` call, the popup will belong to the parent page's browser context.

 Puppeteer allows creation of "incognito" browser contexts with [Browser.createIncognitoBrowserContext](./puppeteer.browser.createincognitobrowsercontext.md) method.
 "Incognito" browser contexts don't write any browsing data to disk.